Armour of the Kelly gang: Aftermath and ownership

-Following the siege of Glenrowan the media reported the events and use of armour around the world.
-The gang were admired in military circles and Arthur Conan Doyle commented on the gang's imagination and recommended similar armour for use by British infantry.
+Following the siege of Glenrowan, the media reported the events and use of armour around the world.
+The gang were admired in military circles, and Arthur Conan Doyle commented on the gang's imagination and recommended similar armour for use by British infantry.
 The police announcement to the Australian public that the armour was made from ploughshares was ridiculed, disputed, and deemed impossible even by blacksmiths.

 There was considerable debate over whether to destroy the armour, but all four disassembled suits were eventually stored in Melbourne.
-Hare gave Ned Kelly's armour to Sir William Clarke, and it was later donated to the State Library of Victoria (SLV).
+Francis Augustus Hare gave Ned Kelly's armour to Sir William Clarke, and it was later donated to the State Library of Victoria (SLV).
 Byrne's was kept by Hare and now belongs to the latter's descendants.
-Dan Kelly and Hart's are still owned by the Victorian Police force.
+Dan Kelly and Hart's are still owned by Victoria Police.
 As no effort was made to maintain the armour's integrity while stored, the suits were reassembled by guesswork.
-In 2002 several parts were identified from photographs taken shortly after the siege and reunited with their original suits.
+In 2002, several parts were identified from photographs taken shortly after the siege and reunited with their original suits.
 The SLV was able to exchange Hart's breastplate for Ned Kelly's, making Kelly's suit currently the most original.
-In January 2002 all four suits were displayed together for an exhibition in the Old Melbourne Gaol.
+In January 2002, all four suits were displayed together for an exhibition in the Old Melbourne Gaol.